AForbis/Pewlett-Hackard-Analysis/README.md

   3) Under the current parameters of the mentorship program, only 1,549 are eligible to participate.

-  4) Assistant Engineers and Technique Leaders have the fewest number of individuals eligible to become mentors.
+  4) Managers, Assistant Engineers, and Technique Leaders have the fewest number of individuals eligible to become mentors.

       ![](Screenshots/mentor_eligible.png)